mlcommons/ck/README.md

 ### Portable workflow example with virtual CK environments

-You can create multiple [virtual CK environments](https://github.com/octoml/venv) with templates to automatically install different CK packages and workflows, for example for MLPerf inference:
+You can create multiple [virtual CK environments](https://github.com/octoml/venv) with templates to automatically install different CK packages and workflows, for example for MLPerf&trade; inference:

 ```
 ck pull repo:octoml@venv